 Bat control is important, but so is bat speed.
 This drill is done by just about every batter on the on deck circle and is easily done at home.

-Grab your bat and a baseball bat weight.
+Grab your bat and a baseball bat weight or a weighted training bat if you have one.
 Now find an open area and just start practicing your swing.
 Take five swings at the top of the strike zone, then five in the middle, and then five more at the knees.
 Varying your swing path helps you not only build up bat speed through one portion of the strike zone, but the entire zone, turning you into a very dangerous hitter.

 DURATION: 5 Minutes

 - Soft Toss / Hitting Tee Swings

 A mainstay at all levels of baseball, hitting into a soft toss net may be the best way to keep your swing in shape and is an excellent combination of all the drills listed above.
 Set up a hitting net either outside or in your basement if able and set up a batting tee and a baseball a couple feet from the net.
 Now just take some full-speed hacks, concentrating on driving the baseball into the center of the net each time.
 This helps you nail down every aspect of your swing from the positioning of your hands and feet, to using your hips to drive the barrel of the bat all the way through the baseball.

 TOTAL TIME: 5 – 10 Minutes